sorrel/minimal-mistakes/_pages/services.md

   * Aftercare of plants.
   * Weeding, feeding and watering,

-I also can supply seasonal, homegrown flower arrangements to order.
+I also can supply seasonal, homegrown flower arrangements and wreaths to order.

 # Prices
-Professionally qualified garden maintenance, advice and wildlife specialist services from £20 per hour.
+Professionally qualified garden maintenance services from £20 per hour.

 All maintenance consultation visits are free.

+Plant suggestions & design and wildlife consultations are £20 per hour.

 *Leaf and Seed are fully public liability insured for all of our work.*